Book Review: "Christian Science in East Germany: The Church that Came In from the Cold", by Gregory W. Sandford

 This book is about what became of Christian Science in Germany after she left, first under the Nazis, and then under the Communists.

-Over the following decades, despite persecution by the East German secret police ("Stasi"), small groups of Christian Scientists continued to meet secretly in private homes and apartments, and by way of a sort of cottage industry, importing, copying, and distributing the Christian Science Lesson Sermon, and Journal, among the faithful few still praying and practicing Christian Science.
+Over the following decades, despite persecution by the East German secret police ("Stasi"), small groups of Christian Scientists continued to meet secretly in private homes and apartments, and by way of a sort of cottage industry, imported, copied, and distributed the Christian Science Lesson Sermon, and various Christian Science periodicals, among the faithful few, who were still praying and practicing Christian Science.

 All the while, the Christian Science Mother Church in Boston was at pains to be as supportive as it could, without urging its German followers to break the law.
 Early on, it established a metaphysical support committee to pray daily for Christian Scientists throughout Eastern Europe, and particularly in East Germany.